digital-land/digital-land/content/guidance/developer-contributions/index.md

 ---
-title: "Developer contribution data format and publishing"
+title: "Publish your developer contributions data"
 ---

 The National Planning Policy Framework requires all local planning authorities and certain other organisations to publish their developer contributions data on a regular basis and in an agreed format.
 That format hasn’t yet been agreed, but the following guidance is a working approach that we plan to refine with your input.